bloxstreet/support/guides/shift-guide.md

 {: .text-red-300 }
 - Before claiming a shift, make sure you have a good internet connection and can remain at the store for at least 35 minutes.
 - Each shift lasts for 30 minutes.
 If you know you cannot stay for the entire shift, do not claim it.
+- Leaving a shift after you promote five players will lead to consequences.
+You may only leave a shift after it officially concludes.
 - If you lose connection or disconnect, the shift will be announced as concluded within #session-notice.
 However, the shift can continue once you rejoin.
 - **Do not reclaim the shift if you disconnect.** Reclaiming will send another announcement and restart the shift timer.
 - If you reclaim a shift, there may be consequences for the disruption it can cause.